ctsexton/Max-Time-Savers/README.md

 # Max-Time-Savers
 A collection of Max/MSP abstractions that have saved me a lot of time.
-Currently have only tested on Mac OS X but they should work on PC.

 cts.buffer_loader: this patch creates and loads buffers for all the WAV files in a folder.
 All buffers are assigned a name globally accessible via the buffer_items coll object - click on Buffer List to view.